Four-manifolds, geometries and knots

 \begin{theorem} Let $G$ be a $PD_3$-group.
 If $S$ is an almost coherent, restrained, locally virtually indicable subgroup then $S$ is virtually solvable.
 If $S$ has infinite index in $G$ it is virtually abelian. \end{theorem}

 \begin{proof} Suppose first that $S$ has finite index in $G$, and so is again a $PD_3$-group.
 Since $S$ is virtually indicable we may assume without loss of generality that $\beta_1(S)>0$.
 Then $S$ is an ascending HNN extension $H*_\phi$ with finitely generated base.
-Since $G$ is almost coherent $H$ is finitely presentable, and since $H^3(S;\mathbb{Z}[S])\cong Z$ it follows from Lemma 3.4 of [BG85] that $H$ is normal in $S$ and $S/H\cong Z$.
+Since $G$ is almost coherent $H$ is finitely presentable, and since $H^3(S;\mathbb{Z}[S])\cong\mathbb{Z}^{w_1(S)}$ it follows from \cite[Lemma 3.4]{[BG85]} that $H$ is normal in $S$ and $S/H\cong\mathbb{Z}$.
 Hence $H$ is a $PD_2$-group, by Theorem 2.12.
-Since $H$ has no noncyclic free subgroup it is virtually $Z^2$ and so $S$ and $G$ are virtually poly-$Z$.
+Since $H$ has no noncyclic free subgroup it is virtually $\mathbb{Z}^2$ and so $S$ and $G$ are virtually poly-$Z$.

 If $[G:S]=\infty$ then $c.d.S\leq2$, by Strebel's Theorem.
 Let $J$ be a finitely generated subgroup of $S$.
 Then $J$ is $FP_2$ and virtually indicable, and hence is virtually solvable, by Theorem 2.6 and its Corollary.
-Since $J$ contains a $PD_2$-group, by Corollary 1.4 of [KK05], it is virtually abelian.
+Since $J$ contains a $PD_2$-group \cite[Corollary 1.4]{[KK05]}, it is virtually abelian.
 Hence $S$ is virtually abelian also. \end{proof}

-As the fundamental groups of virtually Haken 3-manifolds are coherent and locally virtually indicable, this implies the ``Tits alternative" for such groups [EJ73].
+As the fundamental groups of virtually Haken 3-manifolds are coherent and locally virtually indicable, this implies the Tits alternative for such groups \cite{[EJ73]}.
 A slight modification of the argument gives the following corollary.

 \begin{cor} A $PD_3$-group $G$ is virtually poly-$Z$ if and only if it is coherent, restrained and has a subgroup of finite index with infinite abelianization.

 \end{cor}